 When the server stops monitoring, it will use the collected information about the processes to generate the corresponding intermediate files for the compiled files.
 And only then the PVS-Studio.exe analyzer itself is launched to carry out the analysis of those intermediate files and output a standard PVS-Studio's report you can work with both from the Standalone version and any of the PVS-Studio IDE plugins.

 Note: in this section, we will discuss how to use CLMonitor.exe to integrate the analysis into an automated build system.
 If you only to check some of your projects manually, consider using the UI version of Standalone as described in the next section.

 CLMonitor.exe is a monitoring server directly responsible for monitoring compiler launches.
 It must be launched prior to the project build process.
 After launching the server in monitoring mode, it will trace the invocations of supported compilers.

 But if you want the analysis to be integrated directly into your build system (or a continuous integration system and the like), you can't "just" launch the monitoring server because its process blocks the flow of the build process while active.
 That's why you need to launch CLMonitor.exe with the monitor argument in this case:

 In this mode, CLMonitor will launch itself in the monitoring mode and then terminate, while the build system will be able to continue its work.
 At the same time, the second CLMonitor process (launched from the first one) will stay running and monitoring the build process.

-Since there are no consoles attached to the CLMonitor process in this mode, the monitoring server will - in addition to the standard stdin\stdout threads - output its messages into a Windows event log (Event Logs -> Windows Logs -> Application).
+Since there are no consoles attached to the CLMonitor process in this mode, the monitoring server will - in addition to the standard stdin\stdout streams - output its messages into a Windows event log (Event Logs -> Windows Logs -> Application).

 Note: for the monitoring server to run correctly, it must be launched with the same privileges as the compiler processes themselves.